christopherkullenberg/offentligautredningar.se/README.md

 | filename | string      |
 | fulltext | text_sv      |

 Open up the script `SOUtoSolr.py`.
-Change the diretory structure to reflect where you stored the cache of text documents.
+Change the diretory structure to reflect where you stored the cache of text documents. **Note:** You have to change directory twice in the loop that reads the files from disk.

+Indexing 8000+ files will probably take some time.
+Use for example `screen` to be able to resume if your ssh connection drops:

+    screen python3 SOUtoSolr.py

+Wait for the files to index.

+### Bring up the web front

+Ensure that the following files that were cloned from this Git repository are present in the web root:

+    cgi-bin/solrsearch.py
+    chart.html
+    index.html
+    indexPlain.html
+    results
+    searchicon.png
+    style.css

+Edit the main script `solrsearch.py`and change the following line to reflect the name of your Solr core:

+    solr = pysolr.Solr('http://localhost:8983/solr/nameofyourcoure/', timeout=1000)

+Make the script executable:

+    chmod 755 /cgi-bin/solrsearch.py